Leo-hs-lee/glassdoor_analytics/README.md

 # Glassdoor Job Board Scraping & Analysis

 ## 🎞️ About the Project
 The job market in data-related fields is rapidly evolving, with high demand for skilled professionals in various industries.
-This project aims to collect and analyze job listings from Glassdoor to understand the market trends, salary expectations, and skill requirements for Data Analysts, Data Scientists, and Data Engineers in Seattle, Austin, Los Angeles, New York, and San Francisco.

 This project aims to scrape job listings for Data Analyst, Data Scientist, and Data Engineer positions from Glassdoor in five major US cities: Seattle, Austin, Los Angeles, New York, and San Francisco.
 The collected data will be used for further analysis, visualization, and predicting trends in the job market.

 ### Tools Used
 * [Python 3.8](https://www.python.org/downloads/release/python-3814/)
 * [Sellenium](https://developers.google.com/youtube/v3)

-* pandas
-* numpy
-* matplotlib
-* seaborn
+## Problem Statment &
+Public Job data doesn't reflect current job market situation and our conditions.

 ## 📈 Result